 With so many stunning, high-performance ovens on the market it is easy to get carried away but it essential that you keep your feet on the ground and look realistically at the space you have to work with.
 Your kitchen designer should be your first port of call for advice about how to maximise your space and in order to get the oven of your dreams you might need to rearrange the overall design.
 There are a wide range of size options available and even the traditionally large range ovens now come in very compact sizes for smaller city kitchens.
 Do your research thoroughly and make sure you have all the key measurements with you when looking online or browsing in the shops.

 Speak to your kitchen designer about the ideal configuration of your kitchen plan to ensure the oven is in its optimum space.
-Your kitchen designer will be able to advise you on where best to place the oven in relation to other appliances but remember to think about where you want to be cooking.
+They will advise you on where best to place the oven in relation to other appliances but remember to think about where you want to be cooking.
 Most people like to be social in the kitchen so you don’t want the oven to be hidden away from the rest of the room.
 Think carefully about the space you have and be governed by the reality of the size of your kitchen.

 Make sure there is good standing space around the oven and that the doors can be opened easily.
 Be mindful of the sizes of tins and roasting dishes you use most often and be sure to have all these measurements with you when doing your research.